ronald1404/Cria-o-servidor-local-apache/README.md

 # LinuxExperience

 ## roteiro do script
-- verificado atualização do sistema
+- verificando atualização do sistema
 - atualização do sistema
 - instalação do apache
 - instalação do unzip